Teekay: LNG shipping

 In 2004, Teekay entered LNG shipping business with acquisition of Naviera Tapias, and publicly listed Teekay LNG Partners on the New York Stock Exchange in 2005.
 Teekay LNG Partners expanded business in 2005 after being awarded major long-term LNG contracts in Qatar and Indonesia.

 A short time after October 2011, Teekay acquired Maersk's LNG carrier business of eight vessels in a deal worth $1.4 billion, as the latter exited the LNG space.
 Peter Evensen said that the Teekay LNG fleet at the time numbered to 45 vessels.

 In July 2014, Teekay signed contracts for six Yamal Icebreaking LNG Carrier Newbuildings in a joint venture between Teekay LNG and China LNG (COSCO).
-The first ship, the Eduard Toll (IMO 9750696), was delivered in January of 2018, and the final of the six vessels, the (IMO 9750672), was delivered in December 2019.
+The first ship, the Eduard Toll (IMO 9750696), was delivered in January 2018, and the final of the six vessels, the (IMO 9750672), was delivered in December 2019.
 The venture owned the Eduard Toll, Rudolf Samoylovich, Nikolay Yevgenov and Vladimir Voronin tankers, all newly built for Yamal LNG.

 In 2021, Teekay announced that Stonepeak Infrastructure Partners would acquire Teekay LNG in a $6.2 billion transaction.
 The transaction closed on January 13, 2022 and the company was rebranded as Seapeak.